 SEC.
-27. Section 7597.1 of the Business and Professions Code is amended to read:
+27. SEC.
+26. Section 7597.1 of the Business and Professions Code is amended to read:

-- 7597.1. (a) No-A licensee, qualified manager, branch office manager, or alarm agent shall not carry, use, or possess a loaded or unloaded firearm in the course and scope of his or her employment, whether or not it is serviceable or operative, unless he or she has in his or her possession a valid and current firearms qualification card issued to him or her by the bureau.
-The card shall be shown to any peace officer or bureau representative upon demand. - (b) Subdivision (a) shall not apply to a duly appointed peace officer, as defined in Chapter 4.5 (commencing with Section 830) of Title 3 of Part 2 of the Penal Code, who meets all of the following: - (1) He or she has successfully completed a course of study in the use of firearms. - (2) He or she is authorized to carry a concealed firearm in the course and scope of his or her employment pursuant to Article 2 (commencing with Section 25450) of Chapter 2 of Division 5 of Title 4 of Part 6 of the Penal Code.

-- (3) He or she has proof that he or she has applied to the bureau for a firearms qualification card. - (c) A fine of twenty five dollars (\$25) two hundred fifty dollars (\$250) may be assessed for the first violation of this section and a fine of one hundred dollars (\$100) five hundred dollars (\$500) for each subsequent violation. - SEC.
-28. Section 7597.2 of the Business and Professions Code is amended to read:

-7597.2.
-No-(a) A licensee, qualified manager, branch office manager, or alarm agent shall not carry any inoperable, replica, or other simulated firearm.
+- 7597.1. (a) A licensee, qualified manager, branch office manager, or alarm agent shall not carry, use, or possess a loaded or unloaded firearm in the course and scope of his or her employment, whether or not it is serviceable or operative, unless he or she has in his or her possession a valid and current firearms qualification card issued to him or her by the bureau.
+The card shall be shown to any peace officer or bureau representative upon demand. - (b) Subdivision (a) shall not apply to a duly appointed peace officer, as defined in Chapter 4.5 (commencing with Section 830) of Title 3 of Part 2 of the Penal Code, or a federal qualified law enforcement officer, as defined Section 926B of Title 18 of the United States Code, who meets all of the following: - (1) He or she has successfully completed a course of study in the use of firearms. - (2) He or she is authorized to carry a concealed firearm in the course and scope of his or her employment pursuant to Article 2 (commencing with Section 25450) of Chapter 2 of Division 5 of Title 4 of Part 6 of the Penal Code. - (3) He or she has proof that he or she has applied to the bureau for a firearms qualification card. - (c) A fine of two hundred fifty dollars (\$250) may be assessed for the first violation of this section and a fine of five hundred dollars (\$500) for each subsequent violation. - SEC.
+28. SEC.
+27. Section 7597.2 of the Business and Professions Code is amended to read: - 7597.2. (a) A licensee, qualified manager, branch office manager, or alarm agent shall not carry any inoperable, replica, or other simulated firearm. - (b) A violation of this section shall result in a fine of one hundred dollars (\$100) for the first violation and a fine of two hundred fifty dollars (\$250) for each subsequent violation. - SEC.
+29. SEC.
+28. Section 7597.3 of the Business and Professions Code is amended to read: - 7597.3. (a) A licensee, qualified manager, branch office manager, or alarm agent shall not use a firearm which is in violation of law, or in knowing violation of the standards for carrying and usage of firearms, as taught in the course of training in the carrying and use of firearms, including, but not limited to: - (1) Illegally using, carrying, or possessing a dangerous weapon. - (2) Brandishing a weapon. - (3) Drawing a weapon without proper cause. - (4) Provoking a shooting incident without cause. - (5) Carrying or using a firearm while on duty under the influence of alcohol or dangerous drugs. - (6) Carrying or using a firearm of a caliber for which a bureau firearms permit has not been issued.